-- > States, UNHCR and partners to set in place measures to ensure that refugee women participate equitably in decision-making in all areas of refugee life, as well as in the implementation of such decisions, and that protection- and gender-sensitive approaches are applied at every stage of programme development, implementation, monitoring and evaluation. - > States to consider acceding to the Convention on the Elimination of all Forms of Discrimination against Women (CEDAW) and its Optional Protocol. - > UNHCR to review the recommendations contained in the Women's Commission for Refugee Women and Children's assessment of UNHCR's Guidelines on the Protection of Refugee Women25 and to ensure timely and appropriate follow-up, with timeframes, as appropriate. - > UNHCR to finalize revision of the 1991 Guidelines on the Protection of Refugee Women, taking into account relevant findings of the Women's Commission for Refugee Women and Children's Assessment of implementation of the guidelines.
+- States, UNHCR and partners to set in place measures to ensure that refugee women participate equitably in decision-making in all areas of refugee life, as well as in the implementation of such decisions, and that protection- and gender-sensitive approaches are applied at every stage of programme development, implementation, monitoring and evaluation. - States to consider acceding to the Convention on the Elimination of all Forms of Discrimination against Women (CEDAW) and its Optional Protocol. - UNHCR to review the recommendations contained in the Women's Commission for Refugee Women and Children's 25 assessment of UNHCR's Guidelines on the Protection of Refugee Women and to ensure timely and appropriate follow-up, with timeframes, as appropriate. - UNHCR to finalize revision of the 1991 Guidelines on the Protection of Refugee Women, taking into account relevant findings of the Women's Commission for Refugee Women and Children's assessment of implementation of the guidelines. - UNHCR to ensure continuous dissemination and to monitor implementation of the Guidelines on Gender-Related Persecution, Guidelines on the Protection of Refugee Women, and Sexual Violence against Refugee Women: Guidelines on Prevention and Response. - UNHCR to ensure that Country Operation Plans (COPs) and Annual Protection Reports fully address critical women's rights issues, including detailed reporting on activities carried out and results achieved, and incorporate, where appropriate, plans of action for protection, developed with partners and refugees themselves.